 - Use our open source sample repo to pick a

 branch and download a zip of this code sample.
 Note: the code sample repository contains multiple

 branches, each covering a distinct use case (data hub, spartacus, vanilla).
 You may choose to select a

 different branch, but for this example we are using the Spartacus branch.

 - Unzip the sample code file into where you cloned your git repository

 - In a different location unzip a copy of your SAP Commerce core

-- Unzip the Cloud Extension Pack artifact and copy the contents of "hybris/bin/modules/" into the "hybris/bin/modules-cep" directory from step #4
+- (Optional) If you're using Cloud Extension Pack then unzip and copy the contents of "hybris/bin/modules/" into the "hybris/bin/modules-cep" directory from step #4

 - Complete the steps for the following sections of the installation steps in the product documentation:

 Run the following code that is dependent on your version to ensure your add-ons are loaded correctly: